-Justin Bieber Played at NHL All-Star Game
+Justin Bieber Plays At NHL All-Star Game

 — NHL (@NHL) January 28, 2017

-It is not the last appearance of Justin Bieber at the Staples Stadion in Los Angeles, as he will come back in two weeks, on February 12, with hopes to win a few Grammy awards.
-Justin is nominated in for four Grammys, including Album of the Year and Song of the Year.
+It is not the last appearance of Justin Bieber at the Staples Stadium in Los Angeles, as he will come back in two weeks, on February 12, with hopes to win a few Grammy awards.
+Justin is nominated for four Grammys, including Album of the Year and Song of the Year.

 Well, who wouldn’t be happy after scoring a goal against pros like Chris Pronger or Peter Forsberg?
 However, this was not the only surprise.
 After the game, Justin Bieber showed up at the press conference holding a baby.
 He said that unfortunately, he can’t talk to the media because he is holding a baby.
-Crazy as it sounds there are no comments yet on who and why they decided to allow Beiber to hold a baby.
+Crazy as it sounds, there are no comments yet on who and why they decided to allow Bieber to hold a baby.

 Justin Bieber stopped in to say hi to the media but didn't stay due to a "new baby"???#NHLAllStar pic.twitter.com/xm6vJdTenX